Toyaco12/Bard-Bot/README.md

-# Bard-Bot
+# Discord-Bot
-Try to make a bot with Google Bard
+Try to make a discord bot in python with a lot of commands